strwb3rri/Hi-there/README.md

 I mostly cosplay Regretevator (kinda), PHIGHTING!, or Sprunki.

-Some other fandoms I'm in are Pressure, Mlp, DW, WOF, BSD, and a few more.
+Some other fandoms I'm in are Pressure, Mlp, DW, WOF, BSD, and HfjONE.

 ────୨ৎ────